jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 Conversely, we might ask, what kinds of possibilities within the new medium are being overlooked because we are merely trying to re-create the paradigm of the book within a new digital space?

-Finally, to what extent do critiques of information consumption in the digital age, make this critique using categories of good and bad that come from the print paradigm?
+Finally, to what extent do critiques of information consumption in the digital age make this critique using categories of "good" and "bad" that come from the print paradigm?

 **In sum**: this is a kind of “adding” because it is merely the employment of a new medium within the confines of an existing paradigm; a paradigm that, through the pervasiveness of a medium, has become so familiar that we experience it the same way that a fish experiences water.